appendix. using nat instances

 , etc.

-By default, instances check the source/destination of packets and only receive traffic destined for them.
-However, a NAT instance needs to send and receive traffic even if it's not the source or destination.
+By default, an instance checks the source and destination of the traffic and only receives traffic that has itself as the destination.
+However, a NAT instance should be able to send and receive traffic even if the source and destination are not itself.

 Step 4.
 Set up security group for NAT instance

-When using an instance with source/destination checks disabled, it can communicate according to the following security group policies.
+When using an instance with the Modify Allowed IPs for Packet Forwarding setting, you can communicate based on the following security group policies.

-Configure both inbound and outbound rules in the security group.
+Configure the inbound and outbound rules for the security group as follows.

-If you want to communicate from the private subnet using ports other than HTTP and HTTPS, you need to add all necessary ports to the inbound and outbound rules of the NAT instance's security group.
+If you want to communicate using ports other than HTTP and HTTPS in the private subnet, you need to add the ports to the inbound and outbound rules in the NAT instance's security group.

 ---|---|---|---|